Renaud-D-Harreville/nextcloud-docker/README.md

-You now have configure your nextcloud server and can launch it with the same command : go to the src/nextcloud directory and launch :
+You now have configure your nextcloud server and can launch it with the same command : go to the *src/nextcloud* directory and launch :

     cd src/nextcloud/
     docker-compose up --build -d

 You will have to wait a bit (maybe minutes) to get your nextcloud avaible, because Let's Encrypt can make some time to deliver you a certificate.
 (But, sincerely, the is still way more too easy ! :) ).

+*You can now go to your web site using nextcloud.mydomain.com adress, and see the nextcloud login page.
+Congratulation, you now have a nextcloud application :).*

+> Note : If you cannot view your site, maybe you have to wait a bit more or you have to check your DNS configuration (that i won't explain here !), make sure you can access to nextcloud.mydomain.com adress by just typing it in your browser adress bar !
+(An nginx message must appear !).

 # Now, onlyoffice !

 Now, we will see how easy it is to add onlyoffice integration with our docker-compose configuration !
 Because we have split the nginx-proxy + letsencrpyt container with the nextcloud ones, we can add more and more applications on our server very easily !

-So, go to the src/onlyoffice/ directory, and just add your domain adress and email just as we did it for the previously nextcloud nginx container :
+So, go to the *src/onlyoffice/docker-compose* file, and just add your domain adress and email just as we did it for the previously nextcloud nginx container :

       - VIRTUAL_HOST=onlyoffice.<mydomain.com>
       - LETSENCRYPT_HOST=onlyoffice.<mydomain.com>
       - LETSENCRYPT_EMAIL=<email>

+> As always, make sure you have configure your DNS to redirect your 'onlyoffice.mydomain.com' adress to your server IP !

- Because we want our only office document server to be secure, you will have to add a secret key too.
+Because we want our onlyoffice document server to be secure, you will have to add a secret key too.
 Create a random one and put it here :

        - JWT_SECRET=<secret_key>